 Pianos are composed of hundreds of moving parts.
 The moment any of these parts stick, jam or break, a repair work is needed.
 A piano repair includes replacement or repair of existing parts while keeping the piano on its original form.

-The following are the most common piano repairs we offer.
+The following are the most common piano repairs: